Iron-Stag-Games/Iron-Stag-Games.github.io/docs/lync/getting-started/usage.md

 `project.json?` - The project file to read from and serve.

-`REMOTE?` - Connect to the project's 'remoteAddress' instead of the localhost.
+`REMOTE?` - Connect to the project's `remoteAddress` instead of the localhost.

 ::: warning
 `REMOTE` is unimplemented!